microsoft/pylance-release/README.md

 1. Install the [Pylance extension](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) from the marketplace.
 1. Open a Python (.py) file and the Pylance extension will activate.
 1. Select Yes when prompted to make Pylance the default language server.
-This will update your preferences, which you can also do manually by adding `"python.languageSever": "Pylance"` to your settings.json file using the text editor.
+This will update your preferences, which you can also do manually by adding `"python.languageServer": "Pylance"` to your settings.json file using the text editor.

 # Features